Violation of Bell inequality from a squeezed coherent state of inflationary perturbations: Bell Inequality violation

-Now the question is why should one need this kind of pseudo-spin operators?
-The answer is that they are required to construct the Bell operator whose expectation value need to be evaluated for finding the Bell inequality.
-Generally the Bell operator is constructed in the following manner:-
+The pseudo-spin operators in \ref{pseudo_spin}~-~\ref{pseudo-spin_30} are actually required to construct the Bell operator $\hat{\mathcal{B}}$ whose expectation value has to be evaluated for finding the Bell-CHSH inequality.
+The Bell operator is usually constructed in the following manner

-where $\vec{n}_{1}$ and $\vec{n}_{2}$ are unit vectors belonging to the 3D spin space.
-For simplicity, let's choose the azimuthal angle to be zero i.e. $\phi=0$.
-Then unit vector can be written as:-
+Here $\vec{n}_{1}, \vec{n}_{2}, \vec{n}^{'}_{1}$ and $\vec{n}^{'}_{2}$ are the unit vectors belonging to the 3D spin space.
+For simplicity, let us choose the azimuthal angle of these unit vectors $\vec{n}_{i}$, expressed in the spherical polar coordinate, to be equal to zero.
+Then in the spherical polar coordinate, the unit vectors can be written as,

-Let's consider the first term of this above mentioned Bell operator for finding it's expectation value with respect to Squeezed coherent state $\ket{r,\alpha}$.
-For notational convenience, we will denote it by $E(\theta_{1},\theta_{2})$.
+Our next task is to find out the expectation value of Bell operator \ref{Bell_operator} with respect to the squeezed coherent state $\ket{r,\alpha}$ defined earlier in \ref{squeezed coherent}.
+To proceed systematically, we begin by calculating the first term in the Bell operator, denoted by $E(\theta_{1},\theta_{2})$ as